geosolutions-it/MapStore2/docs/user-guide/street-view.md

 The **Street View** tool allows the user to browse 360 imagery in [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) from different supported providers such as [Google Street View](https://www.google.com/streetview/) or  [Cyclomedia Street Smart](https://www.cyclomedia.com/en/street-smart).

 !!! note
-    By default, the **Street View** plugin is ready to be configured for [application contexts](application-context.md#configure-plugins), and is not available in the default plugin configuration due to licensing reasons.
+    The **Street View** plugin is not active by default in MapStore due to licensing reasons.
+It is anyway ready to be configured for [application contexts](application-context.md#configure-plugins) using the desired provider.

 ## Google Street View